BDX-town/Akkoma/docs/docs/installation/migrating_to_akkoma.md

 ```

 Then switch back to Pleroma for updates (similar to how was done to migrate to Akkoma), and remove the front-ends.
 The front-ends are installed in the `frontends` folder in the [static directory](../configuration/static_dir.md).
 Once you are back to Pleroma, you will need to run the database migrations again.
 See the Pleroma documentation for this.
+After this use your previous backups to restore data from diverging features.